ibm-cloud-docs/power-iaas/pricing.md

 ## End of billing
 {: #pricing-end-billing}

 The monthly billing cycle ends when you delete the LPAR.
 If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the LPAR provision change.
 If you stop the LPAR, the billing process is not stopped.
-You must delete the LPAR to stop the billing cycle.
+Delete the LPAR to stop the billing cycle.

 You are still charged if the VM is in a *suspended state*.
 When your VM is inactive, you can use Dynamic Logical Partitioning (DLPAR) to resize it to a minimal state.
 You can drastically decrease the price per hour by reducing the VM's core count and memory.
 {: important}